danielbodnar/awesome-stars/BY-LANG.md

 - [krisnova/rust-nova](https://github.com/krisnova/rust-nova) - Rust template repository.
 - [aurae-runtime/aurae](https://github.com/aurae-runtime/aurae) - Distributed systems runtime daemon written in Rust.
 - [framesurge/perseus](https://github.com/framesurge/perseus) - A state-driven web development framework for Rust with full support for server-side rendering and static generation.
-- [skytable/skytable](https://github.com/skytable/skytable) - Skytable is a fast, secure and reliable realtime NoSQL database with keyspaces, tables, data types, authn/authz, snapshots and more to build powerful apps
+- [skytable/skytable](https://github.com/skytable/skytable) - Skytable is a modern scalable NoSQL database with BlueQL, designed for performance, scalability and flexibility.
+Skytable gives you spaces, models, data types, complex collections and more to build po
 - [static-web-server/static-web-server](https://github.com/static-web-server/static-web-server) - A cross-platform, high-performance and asynchronous web server for static files-serving. ⚡
 - [thecoshman/http](https://github.com/thecoshman/http) - Host These Things Please - a basic http server for hosting a folder fast and simply
 - [mikroskeem/tosh](https://github.com/mikroskeem/tosh) - Imagine your SSH server only listens on an IPv6 address, and where the last 6 digits are changing every 30 seconds as a TOTP code...